Solipath/DotNet-CSharp-Solipath-Example/README.md

-# Solipath Node/Typescript example project
+# Solipath .Net C# example project
-This is a quick showcase of using Solipath for a node project
+This is a quick showcase of using Solipath for a C# project

 To run tests
 ```bash